 From 2014 through 2018, isolated attacks occurred throughout the country.

-Negligible risk of violent crime and low risk of petty crime exist throughout the country, mainly in cities.
+Negligible risk of violent crime and low risk of petty crime exist throughout the country, mainly in cities and areas frequented by tourists, including hotels and public transportation.
 Theft from vehicles is common in cities, including Montreal, Vancouver, and Toronto.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI and use equipment only from PADI- or NAUI-certified dive operators.